文化有根 創意是伴 Bridging Creativity

 proposition that the cultural industries are simply those industries that produce cultural goods and services, typically defined along the lines outlined above, has gained greater acceptance.

-regarded as those industries that “combine the creation, production and commercialization of contents which are intangible and cultural in nature.
+In UNESCO, for example, the cultural industries are regarded as those industries that “combine the creation, production and commercialization of contents which are intangible and cultural in nature.
 These contents are typically protected by copyright and they can take the form of goods or services”.
 An important aspect of the cultural industries, according to UNESCO, is that they are “central

 in promoting and maintaining cultural diversity and in ensuring democratic access to culture”.6 This two-fold nature — combining the cultural and the economic — gives the cultural industries a distinctive profile.

-recently been defined as a set of economic activities that combine the functions of conception, creation and production of culture with more industrial functions in the large-scale manufacture and commercialization of cultural products.7 Such
+Similarly, in France, the “cultural industries” have recently been defined as a set of economic activities that combine the functions of conception, creation and production of culture with more industrial functions in the large-scale manufacture and commercialization of cultural products.7 Such

 a definition seems to initiate a process leading towards a broader interpretation of the cultural industries than that implied by traditional notions of the “cultural sector”.